 If you want to buy a frame that should cover you for most projects that you are likely to stitch (unless you are going to choose very wide designs), then go for a 24″ frame.

 As you can see by E for Elephant below, you can put a small design can go onto a large frame.
 E for Elephant is on a CF249 frame.
-It’s worth bearing this in mind if you need to switch between projects – maybe to stitch for a wedding, or a new baby’s arrival.
+It’s worth bearing this in mind if you need to switch between projects – perhaps to stitch for a wedding or a new baby’s arrival.